SanathJ5/LaTeX_Math/README.md

 A tool to write equations in natural way (Textbook type) and then get it converted to expression in MATLAB/Python .
 Useful when you have a very big equations where typing it on a single line is not feasible.
 Uses MathQuill to convert Natural math input to LaTeX and a parser to convert it to MATLAB/Python.
 Options for auto multiplication and multi letter variables is also available.
+Inspired by Desmos input style and this method is similar to Desmos input style